krones9000/local-piper/README.md

      subprocess.run(f"echo {quoted_text} | {' '.join(command)} | aplay -r 22050 -f S16_LE -t raw -", shell=True)
      ```

 - **CUDA**: There seems to be some issues with CUDA implementation in **Piper** at the moment and I honestly couldn't figure out if it's being used or not.
-It is commented out of **stream_audio** and **generate_output_file** in **tts_hander.py** by default but I have them both enabled and it doesn't cause issues whether they're *actually* working or not.
-Some commenters have suggested that Piper doesn't use CUDA even when told to.
+It is commented out of **stream_audio** and **generate_output_file** in **tts_hander.py** by default but I have them both enabled (and therefore allegedly I am using CUDA) and it doesn't cause _issues_, whether CUDA is *actually* working or not.
+Some commenters have suggested that Piper doesn't use CUDA even when told to do so.
 But honestly it runs so fast it's hard to tell either way.

 - **Piper Release Versions**: This version is built using **piper_linux_x86_64.tar.gz** from the **[Piper Releases Page](https://github.com/rhasspy/piper/releases).** Make sure you have the appropriate version for your setting.